dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		obs.ps \
 		'name="APCP"; level="(5,*,*)";'

-Since these indices are 0-based, this will select the 6-th time slice of the APCP data and plot it.
+Assuming that the first array is the time, this will select the 6-th time slice of the APCP data and plot it since these indices are 0-based.

 **Q. FILE-IO - How do I use the UNIX time conversion?**